Topological liquid crystal superstructures as structured light lasers

-In this work we demonstrate emission of laser vector beams with diverse and beyond standard intensity and polarization profiles generated from self-assembled LC structures with topological defects, confined into a Fabry-Pérot microcavity.
-The microcavity is made of two closely spaced dichroic mirrors with the reflective sides on the inside.
-The cavity is filled with LC structures with a different topology, specifically the radial nematic microdroplets with a +1 point defect, nematic disinclination line defects, torons and cholesteric fingers in chiral nematic LC, colloidal chains and micro-tori, suspended in a nematic LC.
+In this work we demonstrate emission of laser vector beams with diverse and beyond standard intensity and polarization profiles generated from self-assembled LC superstructures with topological defects, confined into a Fabry-Pérot microcavity.
+The microcavity is made of two closely spaced dichroic mirrors.
+The cavity contains LC structures with a different topology, specifically the radial nematic microdroplets with a +1 point defect, nematic disinclination line defects, torons and cholesteric fingers in chiral nematic LC, colloidal chains and micro-tori, suspended in a nematic LC.
 The LC is doped with a fluorescent dye, which provides optical gain when illuminated with an external nanosecond pulsed laser.
-Above the lasing threshold, the microcavity emits coherent light, which is sent to a camera and an imaging spectrometer (Fig. \ref{fig1}a and b).
+Above the lasing threshold, the microcavity emits coherent light, which is sent to a camera and an imaging spectrometer (Fig.~\ref{fig1}a).
+The topology of light is leadingly ascribed in the actual spatial profiles of the polarization of the emitted light modes.
+In the first part of the paper, laser modes from nematic droplets in an isotropic media are described, including mode polarization selection by dye orientation and mode switching and tuning by electric field and temperature.
+In the second part, more complex optical modes are shown as generated by chiral structures, specifically torons and chiral fingers.
+In the last part, vector beams with more general polarization are demonstrated by employing various LC structures with topological defects.